 - Understand the role of caffeine in sleep quality.

 - Develop an awareness of how biomathematical modelling can be used to design, schedule training and travel to optimise sleep and performance.

 - Understand the scientific criteria and cost-effectiveness of various wearable options for sleep monitoring.

 Dr Ian C Dunican has 20 years international professional experience in health, safety and improvement within military, mining, rail, oil & gas and utilities.
 A combination of scientific research and operational leadership to support organisations in reducing risk, lowering cost whilst optimising productivity & performance.

 He is currently the Director of Melius Consulting/Sleep4Performance and has recently completed a PhD with the University of Western Australia (UWA), where he worked with elite sporting organisations/athletes to optimise performance.

 Especially relevant, Ian has worked with the Australian Institute of Sport (AIS) on numerous projects.
 Furthermore, he has worked with professional teams in Super Rugby, Australian rules football, basketball and martial arts.

 Future and previous BASES webinars

 This webinar is in association with The British Association of Sport and Exercise Sciences (BASES).
-If you tune in and are a member of BASES you will receive two CPD points upon completion of the webinar.

 For more information on our upcoming and previous webinars with BASES (all of which are available for playback on our website) check out Human Kinetics and BASES Webinars – Everything you need to know.